geoalchimista/hyy16/readme.md

 # What do they do?

-`preproc_config.py`: Configuration of preprocessing settings.
+`preproc_config.py`: Configuration of preprocessing settings. **Modify the directories in this script before you run any other script.**

 `hyy16_fetch_smear_data.py`: Fetch SMEAR II meteorological data through its offical API portal.